eggysaur/trumpet-skeleton-1.21.1/README.md

 Adds Trumpet Skeleton and Trumpet.
 Prepare to get dooted.

+Trumpet use is implemented using the functionality of vanilla goat horns.

 This project was made as a modding learning exercise.
 I may update further.
 Please submit any issues you find with this mod!

 Original Mod: https://github.com/JamiesWhiteShirt/trumpet-skeleton